department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 When you file your claim, you'll need to submit this evidence:

 - A medical record that shows you have an Agent Orange‒related illness, **and**
-- A military record that shows your service dates in Vietnam or in or near the Korean demilitarized zone, **and**
+- A military record that shows your service dates in Vietnam or in or near the Korean Demilitarized Zone, **and**
-- Evidence that proves exposure to herbicides in a location other than Vietnam or the Korean demilitarized zone
+- Evidence that proves exposure to herbicides in a location other than Vietnam or the Korean Demilitarized Zone

 </div>
 </li>